INSURANCE - CAR INSURANCE

 Renting a car

 Be sure to examine the fine print on any auto coverage your credit card issuer provides, though.
 For the cards above that offer primary coverage, you must pay for the rental with that card and decline the collision insurance that the rental company offers.
-Other terms may apply to the type of vehicle as well.
+Other terms may apply depending on the type of vehicle as well.

 If you want to avoid involving your personal insurance policy, you might choose to apply for a credit card offering primary coverage.
 You can also typically buy collision and comprehensive coverage, as well as injury and property damage liability coverage, from the car rental company.